harshita-lakhchaura/Weatherify/README.md

 # Weatherify

 This is a weather application built entirely using ReactJS.
+I fetched weather API from OpenWeatherMap.

 <img width="959" alt="image" src="https://user-images.githubusercontent.com/96336647/183300682-b0a17f2f-ff9c-4380-a716-6fc402a683af.png">